Make a claim now by calling 0800 808 9740 or

 Your solicitor will examine this case law and advise you on the potential levels of compensation you can claim for.

 When you suffer a foot injury, it’s likely that you’ll suffer some level of financial loss.
 This could include time off work as you recover from your injuries, medical or travel expenses.
-Whatever expenses you have incurred as a result of your injuries, these can potentially form part of your claim.
+Whatever expenses you have incurred as a result of your injuries can potentially form part of your claim.

 Our compensation calculator provides a guide to how much compensation you may receive for your injury alone.
 In addition to claiming for injury, you may also be able to claim for financial loss sustained as a result of the accident.